FrenkieWang/Simon_Game/ReadMe.md

 	2 - gameStart() function is triggered: button -> disabled
-	3 - displayRound() is triggered, the Button Flash movie is running: button -> disabled 4 - displayRound() is triggered, the Button Flash movie is finished: button -> Can Click 5 - handleButtonClick(event) in every Round, input all elements in gameArray[] correctly: button -> disabled
+	3 - displayRound() is triggered, the Button Flash movie is running: button -> disabled 4 - displayRound() is triggered, the Button Flash movie is finished: button -> Can Click 5 - input all elements in gameArray[] correctly: button -> disabled